 The Australian Greens party have presented a bill into parliament suggesting a regulated legal cannabis market for adult; legalizing the growing and purchasing of worldwide marijuana seeds for medical and recreational use.

-The Australian Greens party have submitted a bill into parliament recommending a national infrastructure for legal cannabis use in within the country.
+The Australian Greens party has submitted a bill into parliament recommending a national infrastructure for legal cannabis use within the country.

 Recent research discovered that recreational drug use had displayed much more mainstream in most of the cities around the country, particularly when it comes to cannabis.
 But the point of legalizing recreational cannabis use was established in Australia recently, after Canada’s move to decriminalize it finally.